Chern Characteristics and Todd-Hirzebruch Identities for Transpolar Pairs of Toric Spaces: Surgical Relations

-This combinatorial function, $\sharp(\n)$, defined here for \VEX\ \mTp{s} and the \mFn{s} they span, seems to be very closely related to the function $\ve(p)$ originally defined\cite{rM-MFans} over the tangent bundles of general torus manifolds corresponding to \mFn{s}.
-While the fact that $n$-dimensional \VEX\ \mTp{s} are star-shaped domains (albeit multi-layered, with signed multiplicity) and homotopic to $n$-dimensional balls seems to provide a key restriction, we are not aware of a general, complete algorithm for the function $\sharp(\n)$, not its relation to the torus manifolds' $\ve(p)$.
-It is clear however that $d(\n)$ and $\sharp(\n)$ should play distinct roles in (presumably $\rT^n$-equivariant) (co)homological, topological and other related computations, esp.\ within the context of various string theory and related applications.
+This combinatorial function, $\sharp(\n)$, defined here for VEX multitopes and the multifans they span, seems to be very closely related to the function $\ve(p)$ originally defined\cite{rM-MFans} over the tangent bundles of general torus manifolds corresponding to multifans.
+While the fact that $n$-dimensional VEX multitopes are star-shaped domains (albeit multi-layered, with $w$-signed multiplicity) and homotopic to $n$-dimensional balls seems to provide a key restriction, we are not aware of a general, complete algorithm for the multifan function $\sharp(\n)$, nor its relation to the torus manifold function $\ve(p)$.
+It is clear however that $d(\n)$ and $\sharp(\n)$ should play distinct roles in (presumably $\rT$-equivariant) (co)homological, topological and other related computations, especially within the context of various string theory and related applications.